 Characteristics of value-based health and social care from organizations’ perspectives

-Scientific Management: Jun.-Prof. Dr. Lena Ansmann (Institute for Medical Sociology, Health Services Research and Rehabilitation Science, University of Cologne, Prof. Dr. Stephanie Stock (Institute for Health Economics and Clinical Epidemiology (IGKE), University Hospital Cologne), Prof. Dr. Ludwig Kuntz (Department of Business Administration and Health Care Management, University of Cologne)
+Scientific Management: Prof. Dr. Lena Ansmann (Division for Organizational Health Services Research, Carl von Ossietzky University Oldenburg), Prof. Dr. Stephanie Stock (Institute for Health Economics and Clinical Epidemiology (IGKE), University Hospital Cologne), Prof. Dr. Ludwig Kuntz (Department of Business Administration and Health Care Management, University of Cologne)

 Research associates: Kira Hower, Vera Vennedey, Hendrik Hillen

 The subproject OrgValue will serve as a bridge between the subprojects LYOL-C and MenDis-CHD.
 It will analyze all health and social care organizations involved in LYOL-C and MenDis-CHD with regard to patient-centered and resource-oriented care.
 Additionally, the inhibiting or supporting factors for patient-centered and resource-oriented care will be analyzed.

 According to Porter et al. (2013), the creation of value-based health care has to come from within the care organizations and from the professionals themselves.